-The episode Spongebob, You're Fired! has the title character saved by a mysterious figure in a Krabby Patty costume known as the Killer Patty, who throws several good punches at competing fry cooks before carrying the little guy off.
+The episode Spongebob, You're Fired! has the title character saved by a mysterious figure in a Krabby Patty costume known as the Killer Patty, who beats the tar out of competing fry cooks before carrying the little guy off.
 And who does this masked hero turn out to be?
 Squidward.

 Don't expect the show's haters to admit it, but Ben Tennysondid took some level in badass in Ben 10: Alien Force; in the original show, he was a 10-year old immature kid with a very limited control on his powers, who would easily make himself look ridiculous or ending up in distress when the Omnitrix stopped working.
 In Alien Force, he has grown up into a responsible leader, has much better control over the Omnitrix, and is a competent fighter even without the Omnitrix, as well as much more skilled at using his aliens.
 As an annoying side effect however, it resulted in some of his allies and enemies, especially Kevin 11 and Vilgax, to suffer Villain Decay.
 Presumably because of fans' reaction, Ben then Took a Level in Dumbass in season 3 due to a fail attempt to make him more like his original series' self.

 Also, some of the B-level members of the Rogues Gallery have gotten badder.
 Dr. Animo temporarily rules a world.
 Also, Vilgax absorbs the powers of the champions of worlds he conquers, and returns a lot tougher.